truust-io/docs.truust.io/content/index.md

 ---
 title: Overview
-metaTitle: 'Documentation Truust'
+metaTitle: Documentation Truust
+metaDescription: >-
-metaDescription: 'We help you accept more payments, monitor your transactions in real time and build a seamless payments flow'
+  We help you accept more payments, monitor your transactions in real time and build a seamless payments flow.
 ---

 > ## Build your perfect payments flow